OpenRTMFP/ArcusNode/README.md

 * type() - Returns a string with the type of the Event (connect, command, ...)
 * arcus() - Returns the ArcusNode instance that dispatched the event
 * nc() - If given, returns the NetConnection related to the event, otherwise _undefined_
-* request() - If given, return the request object related to the event, otherwise _undefined_
+* message() - If given, return the message object related to the event, otherwise _undefined_
 * time() - The timestamp of the event creation
 * command - A String with the name of the remote procedure that was called in a COMMAND event
 * data - An _Object_ or an _Array_ with event related data (AMF data from a command as Array)